jquery/learn.jquery.com/page/using-jquery-core/working-with-selections.md

   .html("new text for the third h3!");
 ```

-jQuery also provides the `$.fn.end` method to get back to the original selection should you change the selection in the middle of a chain:
+jQuery also provides the `.end()` method to get back to the original selection should you change the selection in the middle of a chain:

 ```
-Restoring your original selection using $.fn.end
+Restoring your original selection using .end()
 $("#content")
   .find("h3")
   .eq( 2 )